-QNB Group's information technology ("IT") department is working on various IT projects to implement advanced and innovative technologies.
-The upgraded technology is expected to give the QNB Group a competitive advantage by enabling QNB to introduce new products and features on a shorter timeframe.
-Below are some examples of the QNB Group's IT initiatives:
+QNB's IT department is working on various IT projects to implement advanced and innovative technologies.
+The upgraded technology is expected to give QNB a competitive advantage by enabling QNB to introduce new products and features on a shorter timeframe.
+Below are some examples of QNB's IT initiatives: